-- Only use Non-fiction, Fiction, Comic strip, Drama, Short story, Poetry.
+- Only use Non-fiction, Fiction, Drama, Short story, Poetry.

 - Don't use the other formats.

 - Non-fiction and Fiction should be obvious.

-- Comic strip is for comics and graphic novels.
-Not for children's picture books.

 - Drama is for plays.

 - Short story is for a single short story or a collection of short stories.

 - Poetry is for poetry collections.